STUDIO-Construction/StudFinderWiki/Welcome/GettingStarted.md

 3. Verify Integration:
     - Ensure the StudFinder ribbon appears at the top of your Revit session.

-For further help with intallation of any StudFinder integrations please reach out via our community forum or message us at [help@studio-construction.com](mailto:help@studio-construction.com).
+For further help with intallation of any StudFinder integrations please reach out via our [community forum](https://studio.discourse.group/).